Coaching or Counselling

 Coaches help with:

-• Identifying, clarifying, and defining goals.
+Identifying, clarifying, and defining goals.

-• Creating a strategic plan to use the client's skills and strengths to reach those goals.
+Creating a strategic plan to use the client's skills and strengths to reach those goals.

-• Holding the client accountable for the progress and achievement of those goals.
+Holding the client accountable for the progress and achievement of those goals.

-• Provide structure, inspiration, guidance, motivation, and support.
+Provide structure, inspiration, guidance, motivation, and support.

 What is the Definition of Counselling?

-In Australia, a counsellor can only practise as such with a Certified Diploma, and their fees for sessions can be claimed through most health insurance funds.
+In Australia, a registered counsellor can only practise with a Certified Diploma, and session fees can be claimed through most health insurance funds.
+Counselling is considered a medical profession, and registered counsellors must follow strict guidelines set by a governing body such as the ACA and have indemnity insurance.

-Certified Counsellors can work with individuals with normal cognitive processes who have experienced challenging life events & they also work with people who have severe mental issues that require specialised acute medical care.
+Counsellors can work with individuals with normal cognitive processes who have experienced challenging life events.
+They can also work with people who have severe mental issues that require specialised acute medical care.
+Counsellors are often included in larger medical response teams, including physicians, nurses, psychologists, and social workers.

 Breaking down the differences Between Coaching & Counselling

-• Counsellors frequently work with clients whom a health care professional has advised needing therapy or counselling.
+Counsellors frequently work with clients whom a health care professional has advised needing therapy or counselling.

-• Coaches work with clients who often use a coach of their own volition.
+Coaches work with clients who often use a coach of their own volition.

-• Counselling is seldom a quick fix – it may take years to work with some severe mental disorders & traumas.
+Counselling is seldom a quick fix – it may take years to work with some severe mental disorders & traumas.

-• Coaching is sometimes a quick fix, though it usually takes a few months to help people overcome fears, phobias, and self-created obstacles.
+Coaching is sometimes a quick fix, though it usually takes a few months to help people overcome fears, phobias, and self-created obstacles.

 And how both can work side by side…

+Despite significant differences between coaching and counselling, there is also a definite overlap.
 Both do a great job of helping clients, and they can coexist side-by-side to help people overcome mental health issues and work toward their life goals.